develop-biology/language.development/README.md

 ```
 Here, `addImplementation` sets the value of the `add` Protein's `result` using its `first` and `second` surfaces.

-This makes it possible to "pass" the caller transparently to other execution blocks, the same way `this` is passed transparently to C++ methods.
+This makes it possible to 'pass' the caller transparently to other execution Blocks, the same way `this` is passed transparently to C++ methods.

 Note that there is no way to access a callers methods by number.
 You cannot say `[0] + [1]`, as this notation explicitly references the Surfaces of the current object and will never reference the Surfaces of a greater context.
 If you would like access to the Surfaces of the caller without referencing them by name, you must have the caller pass the relevant symbols to the current object's Surfaces.
 For example: